dewynl/msc-ai-capstone-project/docs/dissertation.md

 The integration of curriculum learning with neural architecture design requires embedding pedagogical progression requirements directly into model structure and training processes.
 Hierarchical attention mechanisms enable models to explicitly consider different levels of educational organization during content generation, while memory architectures maintain representations of educational hierarchies to guide pedagogically appropriate content development (Yang et al., 2016).

+While curriculum learning provides the pedagogical foundation for structuring AI training to respect educational principles, determining the effectiveness of such approaches requires robust evaluation frameworks that can assess both technical performance and educational quality.
+This leads to the critical question of how to measure success in educational AI systems.

 ## 2.5 Evaluation Frameworks for Educational AI

+Having examined the technical foundations, educational applications, domain adaptation methods, and pedagogical alignment principles, this section addresses the crucial challenge of evaluating AI systems designed for educational content generation—a task that requires balancing traditional NLP metrics with educational quality assessments.

 The evaluation of AI systems designed for educational content generation presents unique challenges that extend beyond conventional natural language processing metrics.
 While traditional NLP evaluation frameworks focus primarily on linguistic fluency and semantic coherence, educational AI systems must demonstrate pedagogical effectiveness, curriculum alignment, and learning objective coherence.